lamegaton/Miscellaneous/README.md

 # JustForFun
-Life is a bag of codes, you never know what bug you gonna get!
+This is my bag of codes, you never know what bug you gonna get!